Healthy Babies, Strong Families, and Foundations for Lifelong Success

 - Promote the adoption of a shared data platform that is available to early childhood providers to use for case management, reporting and cross-agency referrals.

-- Promote a continuous quality improvement process among ESC partners.
+- Promote a continuous quality improvement process among Early Success Coalition partners.

 - Align and promote professional development and training opportunities targeting early childhood professionals.

 - Continually support quality improvement